 Administering a Special Needs Trusts in New Jersey

 How often have we heard “It’s all in the details.”?
-A properly drafted special needs trust when administered correctly will not be counted as an available asset, and trust distributions to beneficiaries will not be counted as income.
+A properly drafted special needs trust when administered correctly will not be counted as an available resource, and trust distributions to beneficiaries will not be counted as income.
 Public benefits will be safeguarded and preserved.
 To receive this special exception, however, the trust must meet certain New Jersey statutory requirements and pass review by a state agency and possibly the Social Security Administration who are responsible for administering the trust beneficiary’s public assistance program.

 The Administration of a Special Needs Trust